 Tell us about your background?

-How did you come to work in the Great Lakes?
-What do people need to know about them?
+How did you come to work in aquatics ecology?
+What do people need to know about it?

 How did you get involved with FNR Extension and outreach?